Defaf/week_07-day_01-fat-arrow-callbacks/README.md

 # Week 07 Day 01 - Fat Arrow Callbacks

+## Objectives

+By the end of this talk, developers should be able to:

+- Convert function expressions to fat arrow functions
+- Define callback functions for use with array methods
+- Invoke array methods and pass callback functions as the argument

 ## Arrow Functions

 We frequently use `arrow` (sometimes referred to as `fat arrow`) functions as